Frequently Asked Questions our no 1 answers

-Here are some common questions we get about writing to someone on the inside
+Here are some Frequently Asked Questions we at PrisonFriendship gets about writing to someone on the inside

 All you have to do is “Click” on the “Create/Edit A Profile” tab located on the “Home Page” and fill out the application.